-For thousands of years the mysterious powers of mushrooms have been explored by humanity as our fungal companions played the role of traditional medicine, forest-inhabiting superfood, and commonplace nutritional staple in diets across the globe.
-But at some point in recent history, the vast potential of these far out forest dwellers began to be taken for granted.
-A return to cultural consciousness and a renaissance as an object of study and admiration has scientists, psychonauts, athletes, chefs, foragers, and other enthusiasts exploring new benefits of this diverse kingdom and rediscovering old ones, but two authors in particular have recently cast fungi in a new role, insisting that there’s more to the wisdom of the mushroom than previously established mystical and everyday uses.
+The mysterious power of mushrooms has been explored by humanity for thousands of years as our fungal companions played the role of traditional medicine, forest-inhabiting superfood, and commonplace nutritional staple in diets across the globe.
+But at some point in recent history, the vast potential of these far-out forest dwellers began to be taken for granted.
+A return to cultural consciousness and a renaissance as an object of study and admiration has scientists, psychonauts, athletes, chefs, foragers, and other enthusiasts exploring new benefits of this diverse kingdom and rediscovering old ones, but two authors in particular have recently cast fungi in a new role by insisting that there’s more to the wisdom of the mushroom than previously established mystical and everyday uses.
 Anna Lowenhaupt Tsing’s The Mushroom at the End of the World and Bett Williams’ The Wild Kindness: A Psilocybin Odyssey speak to the many ways that mushrooms may guide humankind towards fresh and vital ways of coexisting with one another while adjusting to the pace of the massive societal shifts we face in the 21st century.

 In Williams’ world, nurturing a more complete relationship with mushrooms presents an opportunity to dive headfirst into the complexities of a newly possible existence steeped in ceremony, gratitude, and generosity.
 Deepening her connection to the creative communities which sustain her and the love of fungi that her peers share lets her interrogate a hollow reality composed of “impossible student loans; call-out culture; Abilify and Adderall; trigger warnings; PTSD; GoFundMe; safe spaces; paying rent in San Francisco, Los Angeles, and New York; Tinder and MFA or Die”.
 The Wild Kindness is a vision and roadmap for reclaiming our own attention from political structures that hide away health-giving forms of meaningful interaction with our surroundings and the people populating them.